 The DSL/DDSL (sometimes other staff members) will attend the child protection conference on behalf of the school.
 The person attending will have as much relevant and up to date information about the child as possible.
 They will contribute to a recommendation on the risks/protective factors for the family from their information and a view on the need for a child protection plan.
-We understand the importance of our attendance and contribution at these conferences and whether we attend or not we know that there is a requirement to complete a report containing these contributions.
+We understand the importance of our attendance and contribution at these conferences and, whether we attend or not, we will always provide a written report (from the Education Safeguarding page of teh Staffordshire Learning Net) prior to conference, containing these contributions.